Discrimination and Harassment Procedure

 - Complaints Against Employees or Visitors

-Any complaint against a University employee, including faculty and staff, or any individual other than a student should be reported to the Office of Diversity & Equal Opportunity and will be handled in accordance with the procedures stated in this policy.
-In cases where appropriate, or in the absence of the Director of Diversity/Ombudsperson, the President may designate an individual to receive complaints and perform other responsibilities provided hereafter in this policy.
+Any complaint against a University employee, including faculty and staff, or any individual other than a student should be reported to the Director of Human Resource Management and will be handled in accordance with the procedures stated in this policy.
+In cases where appropriate, or in the absence of the Director of Human Resource Management, the President may designate an individual to receive complaints and perform other responsibilities provided hereafter in this policy.

 - Complaints Against the President